uidaholib/sbProgram/sbMACRO/work_log.md

     4a.
 Merge old routes to new code
 5. Move old templates to new code
 6. test that app is working (aside from data)
-8. Make sure app routes now access database, and any other db access is changed from `jsonCache2` to the new db.
+8. Make sure app routes now access database, and any other db access is changed from `jsonCache` to the new db.
 9. Bring old scripts to new code (google sheets, test scripts, etc.)
 10. Test all additions, creating unit tests where necessary.
 11. Update front end javascript to be clean and use more Flask features.